GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 15 yards

-**Effect**: You carve a vile sigil in the thick air and direct it towards a creature within range, influcting an undamaging attack.
+**Effect**: You carve a vile sigil in the thick air and direct it towards a creature within range, inflicting an undamaging attack.
 If the attack is successful, the creature is marked.
 If it is a critical success, it suffers Archblight.
 If the attack is a critical failure, you suffer a point of spell sickness.

 If a marked creature dies before the end of the next round, you may choose one of the following benefits (chosen at the moment of death);
 * You recover a hitpoint, so long as your current hitpoints don't exceed its maximum hitpoints.